 Interest rates on savings accounts have been near historic lows since the Great Recession.
 But even so, if you put $5 away each week from your child’s birth to his 21st birthday into an Ally Bank online savings account that earns 1.45% APY, your child would have about $6,476 on their 21st birthday.
 And that’s assuming interest rates hold steady, when in fact it’s quite likely they’ll continue to climb a bit from their longtime lows.

-If you put $10 away each week, the child would have $18,883.35.
-I also considered continuing until the child was 25 in order to spur on a down payment; if you did that at $10 a week, the account would have $25,185.81 in it.
+If you put $10 away each week, the child would have almost $13,000.
+I also considered continuing until the child was 25 in order to spur on a down payment; if you did that at $10 a week, the account would have almost $16,000 in it.

 Why do this?
-If I suddenly had $38,952.16 drop on my lap at age 25, I would have immediately had enough for a down payment on a home.
+If I suddenly had $35,000 drop on my lap at age 25, I would have immediately had enough for a down payment on a home.
 We would not have spent years in a very tiny apartment – we could have moved on to a wonderful home earlier than we did.

-Another aspect of the question is what financial support do you feel appropriate giving to your children?
-Once I turned eighteen, my parents gave me very little financial support – they assisted with textbooks the first semester or two, but after that, it was entirely up to me.
-I know other families, though, with children in their late twenties who still rely on their parents for many necessities of life.
-Doing this is in some ways actively choosing to not cut the cord.
+Another aspect of the question is: What financial support do you feel appropriate giving to your children?
+Once I turned 18, my parents gave me very little financial support – they assisted with textbooks for the first semester or two of college, but after that, it was entirely up to me.
+I’m trying to prepare my own children to become financially independent adults.